 SCOR transfers a portion of its risk to retrocessionaires via retrocession programs in exchange for the payment of premiums.
 The retrocessionaires then assume the losses related to claims covered by the retrocession contracts.
-If a retrocessionaire defaulted, or if its financial situation deteriorated, SCOR could lose part or all of the coverage provided by its retrocessionaire of activity or the same country: from bond and loan portfolios, retroceded liabilities also called share of retrocessionaires in contract liabilities, deposits with cedents, future cash flows from Life reinsurance treaties, cash deposits at banks and default of members of pools which SCOR is a member of.
-SCOR may also be exposed to credit risk through its Credit and Surety portfolio.
+If a retrocessionaire defaulted, or if its financial situation deteriorated, SCOR could lose part or all of the coverage provided by its retrocessionaire whereas it would retain its liability towards the cedent for the payment of all claims covered under the reinsurance contract.